48th Berlin International Film Festival

 The 48th annual Berlin International Film Festival was held from 11 to 22 February 1998.
 The festival opened with the Irish film The Boxer by Jim Sheridan.
 Francis Ford Coppola's The Rainmaker was selected as the closing night film.

-The Golden Bear was awarded to Brazilian-French film Central Station directed by Walter Salles.
-The retrospective dedicated to Siodmak Bros., titled Siodmak Bros.
+The Golden Bear was awarded to Central Station directed by Walter Salles.
+The retrospective was dedicated to Siodmak Bros., titled Siodmak Bros.
 Berlin – London – Paris – Hollywood was shown at the festival.

-Jury
+Juries

 The following people were announced as being on the jury for the festival: